glenndehaan/express-node-setup/README.md

 - NodeMon
 - body-parser
 - ejs
-- express
+- Express
-- mongoose
+- Mongoose
 - MongoDB
+- Express session

 ## Usage
 - Install NodeJS 8.0 or higher.
 - Run `npm install` in the root folder
-- Run `npm start` in the root folder
+- Run `npm start` or `npm run dev` in the root folder

 Then open up your favorite web browser and go to: http://localhost:3001 That's it.
 Easy right?